 - For additional information, please contact the Office of Financial Assistance.

 Schools that participate in preferred lender arrangement must disclose detailed information about the terms and conditions of the loans offered, why the school chose the particular lender and the method used to select the lenders.
 Other required information can also be found on the link provided.

 A paper copy of the BVU Annual Report on Preferred Lender Arrangements may be requested from the Office of Financial Assistance.

 Students who withdraw from the university may be entitled to a refund of charges and financial assistance.

 Review the terms and conditions of employment that may be part of a financial assistance package.

 Information about the process and aid available for study abroad.

 This policy addresses the process and timeline for submitting documents required when a student is selected for verification.

 This policy will detail the correct procedure to follow if you find the need to withdraw from BVU during a term/semester.
 Information is also available on BVU's Administrative Withdrawal Policy.

-This link will provide students with contact information for filing a complaint with any state in which a student resides while attending BVU.
+This link provides students with contact information for filing a complaint with any state in which a student resides while attending BVU.